 We entered into a cooperative research and development agreement with the United States Army in 2014 to complete development of Arakoda for prevention of malaria.
-With the U.S. Army, and other private sector entities as partners, we coordinated the execution of two clinical trials, development of a full manufacturing package, gap-filling non-clinical studies, compilation of a full regulatory dossier, successful defense of our program at an FDA advisory committee meeting, and submitted a new drug application ("NDA") to the FDA in 2018.
-The history of that collaboration has been publicly communicated by the U.S. Army.
-13
+With the U.S. Army, and other private sector entities as partners, we coordinated the execution of two clinical trials, development of a full manufacturing package, gap-filling non-clinical studies, compilation of a full regulatory dossier, successful defense of our program at an FDA advisory committee meeting, and submitted an NDA to the FDA in 2018.
+The history of that collaboration has been publicly communicated by the U.S. Army.10

 The FDA and Australia's medicinal regulatory agency, Therapeutic Goods Administration, subsequently approved Arakoda and Kodatef (brand name in Australia), respectively, for prevention of malaria in travelers in 2018.
 Prescribing information and guidance for patients can be found at www.arakoda.com.
-The features and benefits of Tafenoquine for malaria prophylaxis (marketed as Arakoda in the United States), some of which have been noted by third-party experts, include: convenient once weekly dosing following a three day load; the absence of reports of drug resistance during malaria prophylaxis; activity against liver and blood stages of malaria as well as both the major malaria species (Plasmodium vivax and Plasmodium falciparum); absence of any black-box safety warnings; good tolerability including in women and individuals with prior psychiatric medical history, and a comparable adverse event rate to placebo with up to 12 months continuous dosing.14 Tafenoquine entered the commercial supply chains in the U.S. (as Arakoda) and Australia (as Kodatef) in the third quarter of 2019.
+The CDC and independent experts have endorsed Arakoda and noted the features and benefits of the product, including: convenient once weekly dosing following a three day load; the absence of drug resistance; activity of the drug against all species and life cycle stages of the parasite; absence of any black-box safety warnings; and comparable safety profile to placebo with up to 12 months continuous dosing.11 Tafenoquine entered the commercial supply chains in the U.S. (as Arakoda) and Australia (as Kodatef) in the third quarter of 2019.

-The only limitation of Arakoda is the requirement for a G6PD test prior to administration.
-15 The G6PD test must be administrated to a prospective patient prior to administration of Arakoda in order to prevent the potential occurrence of hemolytic anemia in individuals with G6PD deficiency.
-16 G6PD is one of the most common enzyme deficiencies and is implicated in hemolysis following administration/ingestion of a variety of oxidant drugs/food.
+The only limitation of Arakoda is the requirement for a G6PD test prior to administration.12 The G6PD test must be administered to a prospective patient prior to administration of Arakoda in order to prevent the potential occurrence of hemolytic anemia in individuals with G6PD deficiency.13 G6PD is one of the most common enzyme deficiencies and is implicated in hemolysis following administration/ingestion of a variety of oxidant drugs/food.
 G6PD must also be ruled out as a possible cause when diagnosing neonatal jaundice.
-As a consequence, G6PD testing is widely available in the United States through commercial pathology service providers (e.g., Labcorp, Quest Diagnostics, etc.).
-Although these tests have a turn-around time of up to 72 hours, the test needs only to be administered once.
+As a consequence, G6PD testing is widely available in the United States through commercial pathology service providers (e.g., Labcorp, Qwest Diagnostics, etc).
+Although these tests have a turn-around time of up 72 hours, the test needs only to be administered once.
 Thus, existing U.S. testing infrastructure is sufficient to support the FDA-approved use of the product (malaria prevention) by members of the armed forces (who automatically have a G6PD test when they enlist), civilian travelers with a long planning horizon or repeat travelers.